-his (taxable) turnover has been significantly reduced and is not expected to exceed €13.669 over the next 12 months.
+his/her (taxable) turnover has been significantly reduced and is not expected to exceed €13.669 over the next 12 months.

-The taxable person must notify the Commissioner within 60 days from the date of termination of obligatory registration.
+The taxable person must notify the Tax Commissioner within 60 days from the date of termination of obligatory registration.
 Failure to apply for deregistration within the 60 days limit will attract a one off €85 penalty.

-VAT Form 204 should be completed and submitted for the deregistration of a taxable person, which can be accessed through the following link:
+VAT Form 204 and the additional information questionnaire should be completed and submitted for the deregistration of a taxable person, which can be accessed through the following links: